AndevBlanco/keypro-coding-challenge/README.md

 # Docker Flask PostgreSQL Project

-This project includes a Flask application and a PostgreSQL database, both running in Docker containers.
+This project includes a Flask application, a PostgreSQL database and a React application, all of them running in Docker containers.

 ## Requirements